MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

     The values are described as follows:

     - `verbosityLevel`: Sets the verbosity level of the AGIC logging infrastructure.
-See [Logging Levels](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/463a87213bbc3106af6fce0f4023477216d2ad78/docs/troubleshooting.md#logging-levels) for possible values.
+See [Logging Levels](https://github.com/Azure/application-gateway-kubernetes-Ingress/blob/463a87213bbc3106af6fce0f4023477216d2ad78/docs/troubleshooting.md#logging-levels) for possible values.
     - `appgw.subscriptionId`: The Azure Subscription ID for the App Gateway.
 Example: `a123b234-a3b4-557d-b2df-a0bc12de1234`
     - `appgw.resourceGroup`: Name of the Azure Resource Group in which App Gateway was created.
     - `appgw.name`: Name of the Application Gateway.
 Example: `applicationgateway1`.
     - `appgw.shared`: This boolean flag should be defaulted to `false`.
-Set to `true` should you need a [Shared App Gateway](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/072626cb4e37f7b7a1b0c4578c38d1eadc3e8701/docs/setup/install-existing.md#multi-cluster--shared-app-gateway).
+Set to `true` should you need a [Shared App Gateway](https://github.com/Azure/application-gateway-kubernetes-Ingress/blob/072626cb4e37f7b7a1b0c4578c38d1eadc3e8701/docs/setup/install-existing.md#multi-cluster--shared-app-gateway).
     - `kubernetes.watchNamespace`: Specify the name space, which AGIC should watch.
 The namespace can be a single string value, or a comma-separated list of namespaces.
-Leaving this variable commented out, or setting it to blank or empty string results in Ingress Controller observing all accessible namespaces.
+Leaving this variable commented out, or setting it to blank or empty string results in Ingress controller observing all accessible namespaces.
     - `armAuth.type`: A value of either `aadPodIdentity` or `servicePrincipal`.
     - `armAuth.identityResourceID`: Resource ID of the managed identity.
     - `armAuth.identityClientId`: The Client ID of the Identity.